-In this supply chain management training class students will learn to optimize their operations in the design, planning, execution, control, and monitoring of supply chain activities with the objective of creating net value, building a competitive infrastructure, leveraging logistics, synchronizing supply with demand, and measuring performance.
+In this supply chain management (SCM) training class, working professionals will learn to optimize their supply chain operations through efficient design, planning, execution, control, and monitoring of supply chain activities with the objectives of creating net value, building a competitive infrastructure, leveraging logistics, synchronizing supply with demand, and measuring performance.

-Put simply, the main objectives of supply chain management are to improve the overall organizational performance and customer satisfaction by enhancing product and service delivery to the customer.
+Put simply, the main objective of SCM training is to provide students with the knowledge to improve overall supply chain organizational performance and customer satisfaction by enhancing product and service delivery to the customer.

 The focus of supply change management is on cooperation and trust and the recognition that, properly managed, the whole can be greater than the sum of its parts.
 It is the management of upstream and downstream relationships with suppliers and customers to deliver superior customer value at less cost to the supply chain as a whole to achieve a more profitable outcome for all parties in the chain.
 The narrow self-interest of one party has to be set aside for the benefit of the chain as a whole.

 Effective development and management of your supply chain network will cut your costs and enhance your customer value through supplier relationship management.
 Resulting in a sustainable source of advantage in today’s turbulent marketplace, where demand is difficult to predict, and supply chains need to be more flexible as a result.